mishina-haruto/MSNL/README.md

 ## How to use

-1.Write MSNL program in the program area. &emsp; or &emsp; Select an example.
+1. Write MSNL program in the program area. &emsp; or &emsp; Select an example.

-2.Press RUN or STEP button.
+2. Press RUN or STEP button.

 ## Directory Structures